Home > Galleries > Gallery B

 Jill Parry

-Jill Parry is a Welsh-born artist, educator, and curator with a rich international background.
+Jill is a Welsh-born artist, educator, and curator with a rich international background.
 She studied at Birmingham College of Art and the Slade School of Fine Arts in London, later teaching textile design in Papua New Guinea and running a silk studio in London before relocating to the U.S.

 She has worked extensively as a teaching artist with ArtsWestchester and was honored with their “50 for 50” award for her contributions to the arts.
 At The Rye Arts Center, Jill has taught, curated major exhibitions, and launched Gallery B—a space dedicated to showcasing and supporting regional artists.